 Lately, the web is crawling with alternative dating sites.
 Many of them are pretty popular—like Tinder or Match—but they each give you a feel of control, comfort, and ease of use.
 In less than three flash-quick steps, you can be on your way to meeting the man of your dreams, the man who isn’t trapped into boyish ways, the man who’s ready to come and get you—on your terms.
 Think suited knight in a Lexus coupe (or whatever you’d like).
 The point is to spend time chatting with the guy who seems like a good match.
 You can go slow.
 You can have “the conversation” with him before you commit to stepping out in your Manolo Blahniks.
 You can save so much time and energy by letting today’s technology do the sifting and heavy lifting for you, right from your cozy couch.
 That being said, don’t be afraid of going out and letting yourself enjoy a drink or meal downtown, especially if you have any sorts of issues with social media.
 America is a bit lonely, and sometimes while technology can be a wonder, it can hinder us.
 But if you know what you want, and have the confidence for it, then certainly stick to the dating sites (or maybe even mingle at a bar too).
 The options for mixing up the approach are there after all.
 And that’s what’s important, the flexibility we have in all this.

-No longer will you feel like you have to do all the thinking and planning.
+In the modern landscape, millenial women will no longer feel like you have to do all the thinking and planning.
 On a respectable dating site, a good man will step up to plate.
 Why?
 Because he is a person of quality and responsibility and honesty.
 He truly wants to meet you and have that pricey Italian dinner and that gorgeous glass of Burgundy in your sweet company.
+Just because you met online doesn’t mean that he won’t arrive on your doorstep with a bouquet of carefully selected flowers in hand.
+Romance isn’t dead.
 A good man will sign-on to these dating sites.
 Not boys.
 Boys will see a website like Tinder as too much work, too much effort.
 But the upstanding man will welcome your contact through a site like this.
 And when you’re on your tenth date, he’ll be the first to broadcast it in sweeping, chivalrous style: “Hey guys, meet who I’ve been dating!”

 Make sure to check out our other great content!
 You can easily have access to it all by going to our Home Page, or by checking out our blog section!